boisgera/pandoc/README.md

 [Pandoc] – the general markup converter (and Haskell library) written by [John MacFarlane] – needs to be available.
-You may follow [the official installation instructions](https://pandoc.org/installing.html) which are OS-dependent, or if you are a [conda](https://www.google.com/search?client=firefox-b-d&q=conda+python) user, do
+You may follow [the official installation instructions](https://pandoc.org/installing.html) which are OS-dependent, or if you are already familiar with [conda](https://www.google.com/search?client=firefox-b-d&q=conda+python), do

     $ conda install -c conda-forge pandoc